Loading...

 How to consume Tomato Vegetable Soup (Prepared With Water) without glucose spikes

-Incorporate lean protein sources such as grilled chicken, turkey, or tofu to your meal.
-Protein can help slow the absorption of carbohydrates, leading to a more gradual rise in blood sugar levels.
+Incorporate a source of lean protein, such as grilled chicken or tofu, to your meal.
+This can help slow down the absorption of glucose.

 Include Healthy Fats